shicoded/Mobile_price_perdiction/README.md

 - [Results](#results)
 - [Conclusion](#conclusion)
 - [License](#license)
+*****

 ## Introduction
-In this project, we use both Linear Regression and Decision Tree Regression to predict the price of mobile phones based on their features.
+In this project, I use both Linear Regression and Decision Tree Regression to predict the price of mobile phones based on their features.
 The objective is to compare the performance of these models and determine which one provides better accuracy.

+I load the dataset from the repository and perform data preprocessing, feature engineering, model training, evaluation, and tuning.
+Depending on your data, these techniques can make a significant difference in model performance.
+Proper data preprocessing and feature engineering are essential to ensure the models receive high-quality input data.
+****
 ## Dataset
 The dataset used in this project includes a diverse range of mobile phone specifications and their corresponding prices.
 It contains features such as brand, RAM size, battery capacity, camera quality, and other relevant attributes that influence the price of a mobile phone.
 The dataset is sourced from reputable databases and cleaned to ensure high-quality data for training and testing the model.
+****
 ## Project Structure

 1.**Data Loading and Initial Exploration**